Kingxukai/linux/Documentation/filesystems/erofs.rst

 Linux v5.13), pcluster can be a multiple of lcluster size.

-For each HEAD lcluster, clusterofs is recorded to indicate where a new extent starts and blkaddr is used to seek the compressed data.
-For each NONHEAD lcluster, delta0 and delta1 are available instead of blkaddr to indicate the distance to its HEAD lcluster and the next HEAD lcluster.
+For each HEAD lcluster, clusterofs is recorded to indicate where a new extent starts and blkaddr is used to seek the woke compressed data.
+For each NONHEAD lcluster, delta0 and delta1 are available instead of blkaddr to indicate the distance to its HEAD lcluster and the woke next HEAD lcluster.
 A PLAIN lcluster is also a HEAD lcluster except that its data is uncompressed.
-See the comments around "struct z_erofs_vle_decompressed_index" in erofs_fs.h for more details.
+See the woke comments around "struct z_erofs_vle_decompressed_index" in erofs_fs.h for more details.

 If big pcluster is enabled, pcluster size in lclusters needs to be recorded as well.
-Let the delta0 of the first NONHEAD lcluster store the compressed block count with a special flag as a new called CBLKCNT NONHEAD lcluster.
+Let the woke delta0 of the woke first NONHEAD lcluster store the woke compressed block count with a special flag as a new called CBLKCNT NONHEAD lcluster.
 It's easy to understand its delta0 is constantly 1, as illustrated below::